Rights of Employees

 Employment Law Arbitration

-Theoretically, employment law arbitration is better than litigation because it is supposed to be faster, less expensive and more efficient.
-However, in practice it is often just as expensive and time consuming as litigation.
-Worse yet, experts seem to agree that arbitration tends to be more favorable to the employer than the employee.
 As a result, it is highly recommended that you speak to an employment lawyer before you decide whether to sign or accept an agreement that would require you to arbitrate your workplace disputes.
-This includes, for example, an arbitration agreement in your offer letter, employment contract or the acknowledgement page to your employer’s employee handbook.Is it Possible to Avoid Arbitration?
+This includes, for example, an arbitration agreement in your offer letter, employment contract, stock option or restricted stock unit agreement, or the acknowledgement page to your employer’s employee handbook.Is It Possible to Avoid Arbitration?

-We can help if you are looking for legal advice regarding your arbitration agreement or if you would like to initiate an employment law arbitration in either New Jersey or New York.
-Please feel free to call us at (973) 744-4000 to schedule an initial consultation with one of our experienced employment law attorneys.
+We can help if you are looking for legal advice regarding your arbitration agreement or if you would like to initiate a New Jersey employment law arbitration.
+Please feel free to call us at (201) 777-2250 to schedule an initial consultation with one of our experienced employment law attorneys.
 Or if you would prefer you can contact us online.Where Can I Learn More Information?

-If you are interested in learning more about employment law arbitration you might be interested in reading one of the following articles from our New Jersey Employment Law Blog:
+If you are interested in learning more about arbitration of employment law cases, you might be interested in reading one of the following articles from our New Jersey Employment Law Blog:

 - Arbitration Agreement Unenforceable Unless Clearly Indicates Waiving Right to Go to Court